How to Seal a Restraining Order

 Can I still do this if there was a final hearing where both sides were present?

-If the petitioner is willing, a lawyer may seek a joint stipulation (when appropriate) to support the requested confidentiality.
+When appropriate, a lawyer may also seek a joint stipulation to support limited confidentiality.

 What if the other party didn’t show up to the final hearing?

-In practice, the posture can matter.
-If the petitioner did not appear and the case ended without the kind of findings that typically support long-term restrictions,
+If the petitioner did not appear and the case ended without long-term findings, you may have a cleaner path.

 What do I have to prove to make an injunction case confidential?